TECH-DEVANSH/2k4x/README.md

 python 2k4X.py

-Note : this tools id paid so you need permition to use 2k4X tools
+Note : this tools is paid so you need permition to use 2k4X tools